Subscribe to this page and other PTET emails

 The tax is imposed under Tax Law Article 24-A, which was enacted in 2021.

-An S corporation intending to file as a resident S corporation for 2022 must certify, when it files its annual PTET return or extension, that all its shareholders are residents of New York for purposes of Article 22.
+An S corporation intending to file as a resident S corporation must certify, when it elects to opt in to PTET, that all its shareholders are residents of New York for purposes of Article 22.

-For PTET taxable years 2023 and later, the eligible entity may opt in on or after January 1 but no later than March 15.
+An eligible entity may opt in on or after January 1, but no later than March 15.

-The election to opt in to the PTET must be made online on an annual basis and is irrevocable after the due date of its first PTET estimated payment.
+The election to opt in to the PTET must be made online on an annual basis and is irrevocable after the due date of the entity's first PTET estimated payment.

 An electing entity that is a calendar-year taxpayer for federal purposes must use a calendar-year basis to elect, file, and pay the PTET.
 An electing entity that is a fiscal-year taxpayer must elect, file, and pay the PTET for the calendar year in which its fiscal year ends.